JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ![](images/14.png)

-Even if we save the Grafana dashboard, you can lose your changes if the grafana container volumes is destroyed.
-By exporting your dashboard and placing it into mounted folder, you will ensure that the next time your build your Grafana container, that your dashboard will be initialized too.
+Even if we save the Grafana dashboard, you can lose your changes if the Grafana container volume is destroyed.
+By exporting your dashboard and placing it into the mounted folder, you will ensure that the next time your build your Grafana container, that your dashboards will be initialized too.

 To export as JSON, go to settings